 Handle Description Message played

 voicebox_unavailable PLEASE NOTE: This announcement is The voicemail of the

-already obsolete, as of Sipwise C5 version n
+already obsolete, as of Sipwise C5 version number you are trying

-mr5.3
+mr5.3 to reach is currently

 not available.
 Please

 try again later.

 There are some early reject scenarios when either no voice announcement is played, or a fixed announcement is played.
 In either case a SIP error status message is sent from Sipwise C5 to the calling party.
 It is possible to configure the exact status code and text for such cases in the /etc/ngcp-config/config.yml file, in kamailio.proxy.early\rejects section.
 The below table gives an overview of those early reject cases.